cy235/ticketing/README.md

-# ticketing web application
+# Build Ticketing Web Application with Microservices
+## Overview
-In this project, we build a ticket ordering web application built with React, Node, Express, and MongoDB, which consisting of 6 microservices, we leverage Github to continuously integrate the web application images and delivered them into the Docker Hub, then continuously deployed them into the Kubernetes cluster.
-The following figure shows development workflow
+In this project, we build a ticket ordering web application with React, Node, Express, and MongoDB, which consisting of 6 microservices.
+We leverage Github to continuously integrate the web application images and delivered them into the Docker Hub, then continuously deployed them into the Kubernetes cluster.
+The following figure shows the development workflow
 ![image](https://github.com/cy235/ticketing/blob/master/images/local_git.jpg)

-This web application consits of 6 micro services, i.e., `orders`,`tickets`,`payments`,`client`, `expiration` (the ordering will be expired if the information is not filled within the given time), `auth`(authentication), which are shown in the following figure
+This web application consits of 6 microservices, i.e., `orders`,`tickets`,`payments`,`client`, `expiration` (the ordering will be expired if the information is not filled within the given time), and `auth`(authentication), which are shown in the following figure
 ![image](https://github.com/cy235/ticketing/blob/master/images/micro_service.jpg)

 The deployment plan is shown in the following figure
 ![image](https://github.com/cy235/ticketing/blob/master/images/microservice_chart%20(1).jpg)
 where each single micro service can be continuously built and deployed, the infra file is responsible for deploying the whole applcation (including all micro services).

+## Setup
 We employ the DigitalOcean as our Iaas provider.
 First we need to create a Kubernetes cluster in DigitalOcean, then get the token from API token from DigitalOcean, which is named as doctl2
 `a0ca66ad811be78ebaaa2b831d6619f8e12a396c741a0907dd4f6ed12cac1682`